 Lumbar Fusion connects the vertebrae with rods.
 Minimally invasive lumbar fusion joins the bones of the spine in the lower back together in one connected piece, so that there is no longer any motion between them.

 The surgeon will make the best recommendation for surgery: whether you need it, and what type of surgery will help your type of injury the most.
 There are several main surgical goals that the surgeon will take into consideration when thinking about surgery:

 - Restoring spinal alignment/stability

-- Reducing neurological complications by removing whatever is pressing on the spinal nerve or spinal cord
+- Reducing neurological complications by removing pressure from the spinal nerve or spinal cord

 - Providing the possibility of rehabilitation (if the surgery can help the patient regain some function, surgery may be a good option)

 During the surgery, the surgeon may approach the spine from the front (anterior) or from the back (posterior).
-It’s also sometimes necessary to do an anterior-posterior approach; that’s usually for extreme cases of spinal instability or deformity.
+It’s also sometimes necessary to do an anterior-posterior approach; this is usually done in extreme cases of spinal instability or deformity.

 To reduce neurological complications, the surgeon may recommend a decompression, which is removal of the parts of the spine pressing on the spinal nerves or spinal cord.
 To stabilize the spine and restore alignment, the fractured vertebrae and adjacent vertebrae are arranged so that they may fuse together over time.
 Usually, a full fusion takes six to nine months for full recovery.
 During this recovery, you will most likely work with a physical or occupational therapist to help you gain mobility safely.